xmlunit/xmlunit/README.md

 ## Help Wanted!

-If you are looking for soemthing to work on, we've compiled a [list](HELP_WANTED.md) of things that should be done before XMLUnit 2.0 can be released.
+If you are looking for something to work on, we've compiled a [list](HELP_WANTED.md) of things that should be done before XMLUnit 2.0 can be released.

-Please see the (contributing guide)[CONTRIBUTING.md] for details on how to contribute.
+Please see the [contributing guide](CONTRIBUTING.md) for details on how to contribute.

 ## Examples